jysn18/smartPark/README.md

 Scheduler is running every 1 min to check vehicles that parked for 15 minutes and up

 ## Testing Notes
-make sure no get auth token and update all Authentication headers of each endpoint
+make sure to get auth token and update all value of Authentication Headers of each endpoint